openssl/openssl/doc/designs/quic-design/quic-api.md

 presumably be associated with some kind of enduring listener object.
 Thus when server support is implemented in the future connection teardown could be handled internally by maintaining the state of connections undergoing termination inside the listener object.
-However, similar caveats to those discussed here when the listener object itself is to be town down.
+However, similar caveats to those discussed here arise when the listener object itself is to be town down.
 (It is also possible we could optionally allow use of the server-style API to make multiple outgoing client connections with a non-zero-length client-side CID on the same underlying network BIO.)